 City of Sacramento

 The City of Sacramento requires that all applications be submitted online; paper and email applications are not accepted.
-To apply for the Labor Relations Administrative and EEO Investigator position, please use the following link:
+To apply for the Labor Relations Analyst position, please use the following link:

 With supervisor approval, incumbents may be eligible for intermittent remote work; however, they must physically reside within the State of California with the ability to report to Sacramento-based physical worksites daily if required.

-Under general direction, the Labor Relations Officer performs advanced, professional labor relations work; provides technical assistance and advises department managers on disciplinary matters and contract interpretations; performs labor relations research and analysis; prepares and presents grievance and interest arbitration cases; helps assure Citywide compliance with labor relations contractual agreements, City employment policies, and applicable Federal, State, and local laws, ordinances, and codes; and serves as chief negotiator with assigned bargaining units.
+Under general direction, the Labor Relations Analyst performs professional labor relations work such as assisting and supporting the in the following areas: compiles and analyzes data, participates in the development and implementation of policies and procedures, advises department managers on disciplinary matters and contract interpretations; helps assure Citywide compliance with labor relations contractual agreements, City employment policies, and applicable Federal, State, and local laws, ordinances, and codes.

-This advanced journey-level classification is populated with multiple incumbents.
-The Labor Relations Officer performs employee relations duties working with significant independent judgment toward established goals.
-Labor Relations Officer is distinguished from the next higher classification of Labor Relations Manager in that the latter is primarily defined by its supervisory/management role and general responsibility for day-to-day work with departments and contract administration.
-Labor Relations Officer is distinguished from the next lower-level classification of Labor Relations Analyst in that the latter does not have chief negotiator responsibility and does not independently perform grievance and arbitration related duties.
+This journey level classification is populated with multiple incumbents.
+The Labor Relations Analyst performs employee relations duties that are of routine to moderate difficulty, working with independent judgment toward established goals.
+Labor Relations Analyst is distinguished from the next higher classification of Labor Relations Officer in that the latter performs the full range of Labor Relations duties, including serving as chief negotiator, and represents the City in grievance, arbitration, and Civil Service Board proceedings.